 Though it does mean they are lot easier for us to visit.

-READ MORE: Learn more about Clingman’s Dome: Clingmans Dome: Highest Mountain in the Great Smokies by M. Spencer
+READ MORE: Learn more about Kuwohi/ Clingman’s Dome: Clingmans Dome: Highest Mountain in the Great Smokies by M. Spencer

 10. The Civilian Conservation Corps (CCC) built Great Smoky Mountains National Park